-'HE technical considerations in building are becoming ever more important as the height of structures increases and their design becomes more and more intricate.
+HE technical considerations in building are becom-I ing ever more important as the height of structures increases and their design becomes more and more intricate.
 In the planning of bridges and buildings it is necessary for the architect to coöperate with the engineer and to study the engineering problems involved in their construction.
 It is not necessary for the architect to go into the problems as deeply or as thoroughly as does the engineer, but he should have an intelligent idea of the principles involved so that he may not only talk intelligently on the subject but may be able to make plans that are plausible and practical from an engineering viewpoint.
 Several very useful and usable reference and text books on the technical phases of building have been compiled by George A. Hool, S. B., Consulting Engineer and Professor of Structural Engineering at the University of Wisconsin, and W. S. Kinne, B. S., Professor of Structural Engineering at the same institution.
-This series consists of volumes on: Foundations, Abutments and Footings: Structural Members and Connections: Stresses in Framed Structures; Steel and Timber Structures; Reinforced Concrete and Masonry Structures; and Movable and Long-Span Steel Bridges.
+This series consists of volumes on: Foundations, Abutments and Footings; Structural Members and Connections; Stresses in Framed Structures; Steel and Timber Structures; Reinforced Concrete and Masonry Structures; and Movable and Long-Span Steel Bridges.

 The volume on Steel and Timber Structures, which is the subject of the present review, is compiled by a staff of experts who act as associate editors.
-This staff includes such men as O. A. Bailey, Chief Engineer, Chicago Bridge and Iron Works; W. C. Buetow, State Bridge Engineer, Wisconsin; C. W. Chase, Drawing Room Engineer, American Bridge Co.; Charles D. Conklin, Jr., Civil and Structural Engineer, Cheltenham, Pa F. W. Dean of Wheelock, Dean & Bogue, Inc.; F. V Dencer, Engineer, American Bridge Co.; Henry Dewell, Civil Engineer, San Francisco; Phil A. Frankli Structural Engineer, McClintic Marshall Co.; T. V Golding, Consulting Structural Engineer, New Yorl James H. Herron, President, James H. Herron Co Engineers and Chemists, Cleveland; C. K. Kenned Drawing Room Engineer, American Bridge Co.; H. Pulver, Associate Professor of Structural Engineerin University of Wisconsin: and Hermann von Schren Consulting Timber Engineer.
-The volume starts with section on buildings which consists of a discussion steel office buildings by F. W. Dencer; steel mill build ings by C. W. Chase and C. J. Kennedy; timber frame floors and roofs by Henry D. Dewell; and slow-burnin timber mill construction by F. W. Dean.
-All these type of construction are thoroughly discussed and illustrate by the use of formulæ, tables and diagrams.
-Section gives a thorough description of roof trusses by W. Kinne, under these sub-headings: General Design; De sign of Purlins for Sloping Roofs; Detailed Design of Wooden Roof Truss; Detailed Design of a Steel Roo Truss; Detailed Design of a Truss with Knee-Braces Arched Roof Trusses; and Ornamental Roof Trusse Section 3 is divided into two parts, one dealing with ste railway bridges by George A. Hool and W. S. Kinne and steel highway bridges by W. C. Buetow.
-Timbe bridges and trestles are discussed by Phil A. Franklin Section 4, and steel tanks by O. A. Bailey in Section The design of chimneys as discussed by H. E. Pulver i Section 6 will be found very useful and highly instructive other to afford considerable range of selection, yet all possessing the same strength and virility, the excellent lines, the same graceful but unaffected grouping, and the discriminating use of detail which renders distinguished so many Spanish domestic buildings.
+This staff includes such men as O. A. Bailey, Chief Engineer, Chicago Bridge and Iron Works; W. C. Buetow, State Bridge Engineer, Wisconsin; C. W. Chase, Drawing Room Engineer, American Bridge Co.; Charles D. Conklin, Jr., Civil and Structural Engineer, Cheltenham, Pa.; F. W. Dean of Wheelock, Dean & Bogue, Inc.; F. W. Dencer, Engineer, American Bridge Co.; Henry D. Dewell, Civil Engineer, San Francisco; Phil A. Franklin, Structural Engineer, McClintic Marshall Co.; T. W. Golding, Consulting Structural Engineer, New York; James H. Herron, President, James H. Herron Co., Engineers and Chemists, Cleveland; C. K. Kennedy, Drawing Room Engineer, American Bridge Co.; H. E. Pulver, Associate Professor of Structural Engineering, University of Wisconsin; and Hermann von Schrenk, Consulting Timber Engineer.
+The volume starts with a section on buildings which consists of a discussion of steel office buildings by F. W. Dencer; steel mill build-ings by C. W. Chase and C. J. Kennedy; timber framed floors and roofs by Henry D. Dewell; and slow-burning timber mill construction by F. W. Dean.
+All these types of construction are thoroughly discussed and illustrated by the use of formulæ, tables and diagrams.
+Section 2 gives a thorough description of roof trusses by W. S. Kinne, under these sub-headings: General Design; Design of Purlins for Sloping Roofs; Detailed Design of a Wooden Roof Truss; Detailed Design of a Steel Roof Truss; Detailed Design of a Truss with Knee-Braces; Arched Roof Trusses; and Ornamental Roof Trusses.
+Section 3 is divided into two parts, one dealing with steel railway bridges by George A. Hool and W. S. Kinne, and steel highway bridges by W. C. Buetow.
+Timber bridges and trestles are discussed by Phil A. Franklin in Section 4, and steel tanks by O. A. Bailey in Section 5.
+The design of chimneys as discussed by H. E. Pulver in Section 6 will be found very useful and highly instructive.